-No need for beach towels: We wasted room packing beach towels for the pool, but the resorts have tons of pool towels right there at your fingertips, so save the space and leave the beach towels at home.
-Unless you’re planning to actually go to a Florida beach, that is.
+No need for beach towels: We wasted room packing beach towels for the pool, but the resorts have tons of pool towels right there at your fingertips, so save the space and leave the beach towels at home, unless you’re planning to actually go to a Florida beach, that is.

-Chef Mickey’s at the Contemporary and Magic Kingdom on Day #1: When planning out our week, I decided we would go to Magic Kingdom on day #1 and that we would begin our day dining with all the characters at Chef Mickey’s at the Contemporary Resort.
+Chef Mickey’s at the Contemporary and Magic Kingdom on Day #1: When planning our week, I decided we would go to Magic Kingdom on day #1 and that we would begin our day dining with all the characters at Chef Mickey’s at the Contemporary Resort.
 I did this for several reasons.
 With the boys having never been to Disney World, I wanted to start the week out with a bang, and let me tell you, breakfast at Chef Mickey’s was super banging!
 The characters dance, sing, hug, all kinds of things.
 Also, the boys wanted autographs so I figured if we knocked out Mickey, Minnie, Donald, Daisy, Goofy, and Pluto in one fail swoop within the first hour of day #1, we wouldn’t waste Fast Passes or wait in long lines for character meet and greets during the rest of the week.
 Plan worked perfectly.
 The characters ensure they come to every single table, so both boys got all the main autographs.
 Everyone knows the iconic image of Cinderella’s castle, so I wanted to begin the week with Magic Kingdom and see all the of the traditional sights and ride the nostalgic rides on the first day.
 Lastly, Brooks was very intrigued with the monorail, but you can only ride it if you’re on a Magic Kingdom property, so if you dine at the Contemporary (which is a MK resort), you can park in that lot but ride the monorail to Magic Kingdom.
 I would suggest using this plan or a variation of it, especially if it’s your family’s first time at Disney World.
 If it’s not your first time, I can totally see rearranging the week in other ways.

 Gratuity is not included in table service dining: This was a biggie!
 We had the Disney Dining Plan (which I highly recommend), so I thought we could just scan one of our Magic Bands after each meal and be done with it.
 This works for quick service meals and snacks, but not for table (sit-down) meals.
-My husband and I spent an inordinate amount of time paying for our first table meal because we were confused.
+We spent an inordinate amount of time paying for our first table meal because we were confused.
 The waiter brought us a ticket with the full amount of the meal.
 We were like, ummmm…When he came back, I told him we had the dining plan and he said, okay, no problem.
 He was very patient with us.
 Then he brought the bill back with a space for us to write in the tip.
 I had no idea why I thought tip would be included, but I did.
-And so you can budget correctly, table service tips ranged from $15-$40 depending on price of menu items and any additions of appetizers or alcoholic drinks.
+So that you can budget correctly, table service tips ranged from $15-$40 depending on price of menu items and any additions of appetizers or alcoholic drinks.
 With seven table service meals, that can add up.
 You live and learn.
 Next time I will know.

 Send postcards: I mentioned sending postcards to some folks back home and both boys said, “What’s a postcard?”
 I can’t have my children not know what a postcard is, so we bought a book of Disney postcards.
 The boys wrote the cards and we sent them to friends, family, and their teachers.
-My sister and I used to send postcards all the time when we traveled as kids, so I hope we can continue that tradition with the boys.
+My sister and I used to send postcards all the time when we traveled as kids, so I hope I can continue that tradition with the boys.